 The structure of your website should be fine-tuned for the audience you're serving.
 Does your business serve multiple cities at once?
 If so, you need to make a specific landing page for each and every city.

 A lot of modern businesses have one location, or no physical location at all, and yet they serve entire areas across multiple cities.
 In order to get multiple landing pages as easily as possible, you can set up URLs like this:

 This is the best way to ensure that each individual landing page will still rank organically in its local area.
 That way, you have all of your bases covered without having to worry!
 You won't even break a sweat!

-Meta descriptions are the short, 20-30 word descriptions that show up under a Google search result.
-Title tags are hidden keywords that will help your content show up first on a Google search.
-And of course, having the best headers and content on your page will actually bring traffic to your site.
+A meta description is the short, 20-30 word descriptions that show up under a Google search result.
+Title tags are hidden keywords that will help your content show up first on a Google search query.
+And of course, having the best headers and content on your page will actually bring new organic traffic to your site.

 These are all optimization elements that can be accessed through OnPage.

-What the heck does this mean?
+What in the world does this mean?
 Well, you want to display your NAP information in schema format, which is a format that Google can easily read.
 This simply means that you list your name, address, business hours, and other relevant information in a listed form, with each individual item on its own line.
-This makes it easier for your customers to track!
+This makes it easier for your potential customers to track!